Ranchero-Software/NetNewsWireHelp/pages/mac/5.0/en/contributing.markdown

 Slack
 -----

-[Join the Slack group][slack] to talk with other NetNewsWire users – and to help out, if you’d like to, by testing, coding, writing, providing feedback, or just helping us think things through.
+[Join the Slack group][slack] to talk with other NetNewsWire users – and to help out, if you’d like to.
+You can help by testing, coding, writing, providing feedback, or just helping us think things through.
 Everybody is welcome and encouraged to join.

 GitHub